Kee-Wang/UmdEduMail/README.md

 This is a more exciting feature.
 The steps was inspired by a related [tutorial](https://help.eng.umd.edu/helpdesk/File/Get/5133820).

-1. Log-in the [terpmail](http://mail.terpmail.umd.edu) on website and select `setting` on the right.
+1. Log-in the [terpmail](http://mail.terpmail.umd.edu) on website and select `Settinge` on the right.

     ![Image1 of Tutorial](https://github.com/Kee-Wang/UmdEduMail/blob/master/iamges/1.png)